vanberge/cow-says-daily-news/README.md

 ## Features

-* **AI-Powered News Aggregation:** Uses the Google Gemini API to fetch the top 20 US headlines.
+* **Automated News Aggregation:** Uses the NewsAPI.org API to get top news headlines.
 * **AI-Powered Classification:** Automatically classifies each headline into categories (Politics, Technology, Health, Sports, Business, etc.).
 * **Modern 'Cowsay' Formatting:** Generates a fully responsive, self-contained HTML/CSS post that mimics the classic `cowsay` speech bubble.
 * **Automatic Publishing:** Posts the final summary to your Ghost blog using the Admin API.